HamidBehnam/hamidev-playgrounds/README.md

 - In most cases, you won't need to completely delete and re-create the playground template branches.
 You can just upgrade the existing branches.
 If that's not the case, you can follow the instructions below.
 - Before deleting the template branch and creating a new one, take a look at its README file to see the tech stack that it's using and decide if you want to delete it or you prefer to create another version for the template.
 - In case you want to delete it copy the README file to your local machine as you might need to re-configure all the tech stack that the previous one was using.
-- Delete the playground branch on git and locally and follow the instructions above to create a new playground.
+- Delete the playground template branch on git and locally and follow the instructions above to create a new playground template branch.

 ## General Instructions
 - `main` branch is meant to be empty and should not be used for development.
-- `playground/XYZ` branches are template branches and usually should not be changed unless there's a common change that you'd want to apply to all the future working branching or if you'd want to upgrade the playground to a different version.
+- `template/XYZ` branches are template branches and usually should not be changed unless there's a common change that you'd want to apply to all the future playground branches.
-- In order to use a playground, you can create a new branch from the playground branch for instance if you want to use `playgroun/XYZ`, create `XYZ/some-subject` branch and start working on the new branch.
+- In order to use a template, you can create a new branch from the template branch for instance if you want to use `template/XYZ`, create `XYZ/some-subject` branch off of `tmeplate/XYZ` and start working on the new branch.